Egyptian National Railways: Operations

 ENR buys locomotives and rail abroad but passenger coaches are built and refurbished in Egypt by the Société Générale Egyptienne de Matériel de Chemins de Fer (SEMAF).

 Cargo volume transported by ENR is about 12 million tonnes annually.

 Services were severely disrupted during the political protests in early 2011; operating hours of the Cairo Metro were shortened to comply with the curfew.

 On 16 January 2015, Egyptian National Railways signed a €100 million contract with Alstom to supply signalling equipment for the 240 km Beni Suef-Asyut line and maintain services for five years.
 Also, Alstom will provide smartlock electronic interlocking system to replace the existing electromechanical system, which in turn will increase the number of trains that operate on the route by more than 80%.

+Ferdan/Beir Al Abd line

+The Ferdan/Beir Al Abd line is a rail line that serves northern Egypt, in the Sinai desert.
+It is expected to end at the port of Arish, completed only as far as Bir al-Abed, west of Arish.
+The route was formerly part of the Palestine Railways built during World War I and World War II to connect Egypt with Turkey.
+The railway was cut during the formation of Israel.
+The line is part of the Arish-Taba Logistic Corridor, stretching from Ismailia to Taba.
+It includes stations in Beir El Abd, East Qantara, Gelbana, and Ramanah.